undeMalum/portfolio/content/posts/marimo-overview/index.md

 | **Merge conflicts**  | Frequent and messy (conflicting JSON structures)       | Rare and understandable (conflicts in Python code)    |
 | **GitHub rendering** | Raw JSON diffs are unreadable                          | Python diffs have syntax highlighting                 |
 | **Commit history**   | Buried in metadata churn, hard to attribute real work  | Clear reflection of actual code and logic changes     |

+# Pain Point #3: Reproducibility
+Throughout our discussion, we have implicitly, but comprehensible discussed the issues of reproducibility in Jupyter Notebooks.
+After all, isn't the difficulty of guessing states and tracking changes in the projects related to the issue of reproducibility?

+I would think so.

+However, now, I'd like to look at this topic from the perspective of setting up the _environment_ for the notebook/project or more precisely, how it can be done with both Jupyter and marimo.